MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-analytics/configure-BPA.md

 ## Configure Microsoft Power Platform

-To configure Microsoft Power Platform for business performance analytics, follow these steps.
+To configure Microsoft Power Platform for Business performance analytics, follow these steps.

 1. Sign in to [Lifecycle Services](https://lcs.dynamics.com/).
 2. Go to the details page of the implementation project that's used to manage the Dynamics 365 Finance environment.